Click image to enlarge

 For biographies Read More.

-The Scientific Committee, Chaired by the Scientific Director includes 5 Theme co-leaders and two external representatives.
-From January 2012 until the mid-term review of the Network, the Scientific Committee has the following composition (other Theme co-leaders are expected to serve after the review):
+The current Scientific Committee, Chaired by the Scientific Director includes 5 Theme co-leaders and two external representatives.

 - R. Zmeureanu, Theme 4 representative